 "I offset that potato-thieving, oxygen-wasting freeloader and told him exactly what I'd done.
 He called me petty.
 I called it reforestation.
 We're both right."

-@Amy, 45 (London)
+@Amy, 23 (London)

 My half-brother borrowed my car, returned it on empty, and had the audacity to say "you should've filled it up before lending it."
 We're in our 30s.
 This has been going on since we were born.
 I planted 25 trees.
 Told my mum.
 She planted 25 more.
 He's furious.
 We're delighted.

-"Fifty trees between us.
+"Went big with two packages and two certificates.
 He's livid.
 Mum thinks it's hilarious.
 The oxygen debt for 30-odd years of sibling nonsense from the least favourite child is officially settled"

 My best mate of 15 years just... disappeared.
 No explanation.
 Stopped replying.
 Blocked me on everything.
 Turns out she thought I'd said something about her boyfriend (I hadn't).
 By the time she realised, I'd already planted 30 trees in her name.
 We're mates again now.
 The trees stay.